nestordemeure/shelly/README.md

 ## TODO

-* too verbose (authorized tool do not need explanation, tools should be a code block with what is about to run followed by the output)
+* put params in a dedicated json
+* not using run